jashwant-jaladi/patient-registration-application/README.md

 ---
 ## ⚠️ Challenges Faced

 Ensuring data updates reflected across tabs was tricky. db.live.query() with proper unsubscribe handling resolved this.
-Apart from that there weren't any major challenegs faced during the development of the application
+Apart from that there weren't any major challenges faced during the development of the application.

 ---
 📎 Submission